For urgent consular assistance call

 More information:

 HIV/AIDS is widespread in India.
-Take precautions if you engage in activities that expose you to risk of infection.
+Take precautions if you engage in activities that expose you to the risk of infection.

 Waterborne, foodborne, parasitic and other infectious diseases are very common, including: